Team-Fruit/PA-Anonymous-Mod/README.md

 <h1 align="center">Anonymous Mod</h1>
 <p align="center">
   Anonymous names and colors for <a href="https://planetaryannihilation.com/">Planetary Annihilation: Titans</a><br>
-  Allocate shuffled player names and colors.
+  Allocate shuffled player names and colours.
 You can play with anonymity.
 </p>

 ## In The Lobby